COAA Connect Spring 2023

 It’s STILL All About the People: Resource Management for Owners

-Attracting and retaining talent was a challenge before the pandemic and resulting market impacts.
+Attracting and retaining talent was a challenge before the pandemic and the resulting in market impacts.
 Now, it’s harder than ever before.
 Hear from an Owner who developed their own solution for forecasting and managing the workload of its most important resource – the internal staff.

 Presenters/Facilitators: Rick Niederstadt, MMSD; Sid Shah, President OnIndus